benmvp/slides/2016/confoo/flexbox.md

   <code>&nbsp;&nbsp;5&nbsp;&nbsp;</code></a>

 NOTES:
+- Remaining 3 properties are around the size of items
+- How to distribute any remaining space
+- Probably the most confusing parts of flexbox IMO
 - `flex-grow` defines the ability for the item to grow if necessary.
+- Unitless values
 - Options:
   - 0 is default
   - Positive numbers only

 /////